123-jaya/CareConnectAI/README.md

 Multi-Agent Elderly Care System using LLM Reasoning and SQLite Shared Memory
 # CareConnectAI – Multi-Agent Elderly Care System 👵🧠

-CareConnectAI is a simulation-based multi-agent system designed to assist elderly individuals using AI-driven agents that provide health tracking, fall detection, reminders, emergency alerts, and social companionship.
+(This project shows just the demo of the problem solution briefed , this will be implmented upto the mark soon ) CareConnectAI is a simulation-based multi-agent system designed to assist elderly individuals using AI-driven agents that provide health tracking, fall detection, reminders, emergency alerts, and social companionship.
 Each agent leverages local reasoning with shared memory using SQLite and interacts with others in a coordinated ecosystem.

 ---